Texas mom hiding with children shoots alleged burglar through door: authorities

-EDINBURG, Texas (KVEO) — Authorities in Texas say a man was arrested after allegedly breaking into a home last week and trying to get into a woman’s bedroom where she was hiding with her children.
+Authorities in Texas say a man was arrested after allegedly breaking into a home last week and trying to get into a woman’s bedroom where she was hiding with her children.
+KTLA’S sister station KVEO reports.

 The woman, however, had a gun, the Hidalgo County Sheriff’s Office said.